 Karasutengo or Kotengo

 It is named after a crow, but many of them are covered in feathers similar to those of birds of prey.
-They stood out in the handling of the sword, and Karasu Tengu of Mount Kurama is said to have taught a young Ushiwakamaru how to use a sword.
+They stood out in handling the sword, and Karasu Tengu of Mount Kurama is said to have taught a young Ushiwakamaru how to use a sword.

 They also excel in divine power, and it is said that they used to go down to the capital and rage against each other.
-With tengu time in the appearance of a crow, it fell into oblivion, becoming more popular those with a pointed red nose.
+With tengu time in the appearance of a crow, it fell into oblivion, becoming more popular among those with a pointed red nose.

 Tengu like a god

-The Tengu were often represented as brilliant birds, and were also called Matsumyo-maru and Ma-yen.
+The Tengu were often represented as glowing birds, and were also called Matsumyo-maru and Ma-yen.
 This is the reason why Emperor Sutokujo, who became an evil spirit, is portrayed as the king of the Tengu.

 Tengu is also said to be a change from one of the eight members who protect Buddhist law, Karo Raten.
 A giant bird that appears in Indian mythology and is said to have golden wings spitting flames and feeding on dragons.

-Legends and Presgues of the Tengu
+Legends and Presepadas of the Tengu

-Tengu are seen in different ways, today they are widely reported in anime, manga and games.
-If you want to know more about the appearance of these creatures in popular works, you can consult on sites like TV Troops.
+The Tengu are seen in different ways, today they are widely reported in anime, manga and games.
+If you want to know more about the appearance of these creatures in popular works, you can consult sites like TV Troops.